A Coast Salish canoe approaches Pier 62 from the west.

 Edna Wyena is an accomplished, results-driven executive director.
 She is passionate about serving Indigenous communities through higher education, mentorship, training, cultural preservation, traditions, and the arts.
 With a solid foundation in public administration, education, and community development, she creates success through effective leadership and strategic planning.
 She has over a decade of experience providing comprehensive support to senior-level executives.
 Areas of Focus: Spearheading initiatives to preserve and restore Indigenous knowledge through culturally rich ceremonies, arts, and cultural programs Leading a team in developing and implementing programs that support the community’s educational and cultural needs Tribal community engagement, events, and grant management Education Harvard Business School, Boston, MA Certificate in Leading People and Investing to Build Sustainable Communities (May 2022) Program Topics: Investment Governance, Entrepreneurial Finance, Negotiations, and Change Management Evans School of Public Policy & Governance, University of Washington, Seattle, WA Master of Public Administration (MPA), Public Policy Analysis

-Mercedes Luna (she/her) is the Director of Individual Giving at the Wing Luke Museum.
-Mercedes joined the Wing in 2021.
-In her role she works alongside Executive leadership to strategize, develop and grow the museum’s donor program.
-She oversees the implementation of the museum’s overall donor and community-centered fundraising strategy, major gifts and stewardship, portfolio management and fundraising events.
+In her work as a fundraiser, Mercedes is passionate about changing the field of philanthropy to create a more equitable and just future for the next generation.
+She most recently served as Director of Individual Giving at the Wing Luke Museum.
+In her role she worked alongside Executive leadership to strategize, develop and grow the museum’s donor program.
+She oversaw the implementation of the museum’s overall donor and community-centered fundraising and membership strategy, major gifts and stewardship, portfolio management, and fundraising events.

-A fourth generation Seattlite, Japanese and Filipino American and enrolled member of the Tlingit tribe, Mercedes is proud to continue to support her local communities and cultural preservation efforts.
-Outside of work you can usually find her cheering on the Seahawks and Huskies, in any of Seattle’s independent bookstores pursuing a new book or on the hunt for the best matcha latte.
+As a fourth-generation Seattleite, Yonsei (fourth-generation Japanese), Filipino American, and enrolled member of the Tlingit tribe, her mixed heritage fuels her, and she is proud to volunteer and support her local communities and cultural preservation efforts.
+Mercedes serves on the Board of Trustees of Look, Listen + Learn TV and the Pulling Together Committee of Friends of Waterfront Seattle.
+Outside work, you can usually find her cheering on the Seahawks and Huskies, the stacks of Seattle’s independent bookstores, or on the hunt for the best matcha latte.

 2024 C3 Members